 The first systems for web presentation consisted of a tiered architecture, including a web interface, a layer for business logic, and a database.
 Effective for their original purpose, these systems include very large codebases.
 Although uncomplicated in structure, any changes to the codebase of these platforms require recompiling and testing the entire system.
 These are single, unified systems that offer customers all components together, but for this reason, monolithic DXPs tend to be inflexible and do not scale well.
 All monolithic DXPs contain a web application for web presentation of content.

-As channels expanded beyond mere website presentations to other channels, there needed to be a means to allow consumers of digital experiences to access their content through any channel they choose.
-Headless DXPs are a response to the inflexibility of all-in-one monolithic DXPs.
-RESTful APIs allow developers to connect to systems and share content with other channels so users can access content.
+As channels expanded beyond mere website presentations to other digital channels, there needed to be a means to allow consumers of digital experiences to access their content through any channel they choose, including Social Media.
+Headless DXPs (and headless CMSs) are a response to the inflexibility of all-in-one monolithic DXPs.
+RESTful APIs allow developers to connect to systems and share content with other digital channels so users can access content.
 All modern platforms provide some headless capabilities through API integration.

 A purely headless CMS is API-first, cloud-first, and IT-centric.
 A pure headless platform includes no stand-alone application for web-browser use (or any other interfaces out of the box, for that matter).
 This leaves the horizon wide open for the adoption of a best-of-breed application stack, but it also puts developers in the driver’s seat, often leaving business users with limited capability to create content independently.

-Most modern CMS solutions provide a web presentation application but also decouple content from presentation.
+Most modern content management systems and solutions provide a web presentation application but also decouple content from presentation.
 These hybrid systems allow connectivity driven by an API.

-The API layer provides connectivity with the various business systems businesses require and to the various channels that must be served.
+The API layer provides connectivity with the various business systems businesses require and to the various digital channels that must be served.
 In the decoupled scenario, content created websites can be used for any medium desired.
-Additionally, these platforms include tools for curation and management of content by non-technical users.
+Additionally, these platforms include tools that enable non-technical users to curate and manage content.

 In early 2020, Gartner retired the WCMS Magic Quadrant, replacing it with the DXP Report.
 “It's not the death of WCM,” said Irina Guseva, senior research director focusing on WCM and DXP for Gartner.
 “It’s the birth of WCM to a new definition of a content management system.”